 But what about offline storage for music?
 The watches, of course, have storage because they have to handle the OS and other things.
 But can some of this be used for songs?
 Here’s what Fitbit has to say.

-So the short answer is – no. It’s not possible to store your music playlists on the Sense and Versa 3 like you can on Ionic.
+So the short answer is – no. It’s not possible to store your music playlists on the Sense and Versa 3 like you can on some other smartwatches.

 There’s a way around it, though, but it is not ideal.
 Deezer allows you to upload your MP3s to the platform so you then have access through the service.
 Pandora Plus or Pandora Premium have this as well, but there’s a monthly cost for all of these premium accounts.
 Spotify only allows you to control music from the watch so you need an internet connection.